MrGtc/CloudFlare-DDoS-Mitigation-Bypass/README.md

 npm install request

 npm install rs

+Put node.js on your server in root dir and lunch it.
 # Power
 For lot power for testing on your site im recommend lot server like 6-10 with good & private proxy.